Kerry Kennedy: Personal life

 On June 9, 1990, she married Andrew Cuomo at age 30 in the Cathedral of St. Matthew the Apostle in Washington, D.C..
 She walked alone in the aisle, declining offers from several relatives (including one from her uncle Ted) to be walked down the aisle out of respect to her father.
+Their wedding was attended by Kennedy's friend Ghislaine Maxwell, a British socialite who was later arrested for aiding Jeffrey Epstein's child sex trafficking.
 She and Cuomo have three daughters: twins Cara Ethel Kennedy-Cuomo and Mariah Matilda Kennedy-Cuomo (b.
 1995), and Michaela Andrea Kennedy-Cuomo (b.
 1997).
 During her 15-year marriage to Cuomo, from 1990 to 2005, she was known as Kerry Kennedy-Cuomo.
 Kennedy and Cuomo separated in 2003, and divorced in 2005.

 In July 2012, Kennedy allegedly sideswiped a tractor trailer on Interstate 684 in Westchester County.
 On the morning of July 13, 2012, Kennedy was found in her white Lexus.
 A police report said Kennedy had trouble speaking, was swaying and told an officer that she may have accidentally taken a sleeping pill earlier that day.
 In a court appearance on July 17, 2012, Kennedy said local hospital tests found no traces of drugs and that her doctor believed she had suffered a seizure.
 Kennedy pleaded not guilty to driving while impaired.
 Kennedy was charged by state police with leaving the scene of an accident.
 A toxicology report filed on July 25, 2012, said zolpidem was found in a sample of her blood taken when Kennedy was arrested, at which point Kennedy released a statement saying in part, "The results we received today from the Westchester County lab showed trace amounts of a sleep aid in my system, so it now appears that my first instinct was correct.
 I am deeply sorry to all those I endangered that day, and am enormously grateful for the support I have received over the past two weeks."
 Kennedy said she did not remember anything after entering a highway to go to a gym and before she found herself at a traffic light with a police officer at her door.
 On January 23, 2014, Judge Robert Neary ruled that the drugged-driving case against Kennedy would move forward.
 On February 20, 2014, jury selection for her trial began.
 Kennedy was not present, and was instead in Brussels and the Western Sahara conducting human rights advocacy.
 Sixty-two people were interviewed for the six-person panel.
 Kennedy admitted to having been in a car wreck 18 months before the incident, as well as suffering a head injury that required medication.
 Kennedy was acquitted of the charges on February 28, 2014.